Crime and community safety

 We manage and monitor CCTV in line with legislation and codes of practice, including the Surveillance camera code of practice.

 If you’d like to request CCTV images from us please see our CCTV in public spaces page.

 City Watch scheme

-Using 279 cameras City Watch aims to prevent, deter and detect crimes, and improve public safety.
-Cameras are monitored 24 hours a day, 365 days per year by fully trained council staff and police officers who work in a partnership established under the Crime and Disorder Act 1998.
-All officers are trained to Security Industry Authority standards.
+Cameras are monitored 24 hours a day, 365 days per year, by council staff and police officers who work in a partnership established under the Crime and Disorder Act 1998.
+All these officers are trained to Security Industry Authority standards.